BipanKishore/resizable-panes/README.md

 ## 👋 Hi there!
 If you find this project useful or valuable do give it star on GitHub or [Buy Me a Coffee]()

-🚀 By sponsoring, you'll:

-**Receive Recognition**:
-Sponsors will be prominently displayed on the project's README and other relevant documentation.

-**Influence Roadmap**: Your feedback and suggestions will carry significant weight in shaping the project's future direction and features.

 ## ResizablePanes Props

 | Prop               | Type               | Default | Required            | Description                                                                                                                                                       |